XaviMontero/java-algorithms/README.md

-# Project Title: LeetCode Solutions and Learning Algorithms
+# LeetCode Solutions and Learning Algorithms

 This project contains solutions to various LeetCode problems and implementations of learning algorithms by Xavi Montero.